sbtr1/ndprally/README.md

 # ndprally
-Text mining 5 years of NDP Rally speeches
+Text mining 5 years of NDP Rally speeches.
+A small project to get started with the tidytext package.